Look for Drosanthemum Speciosum Ice Plants (pictured top)

 Find Plentiful Opuntia

 You can easily locate members of the Opuntia family.
 These cacti present in various species and are situated in the arid and semi-arid regions throughout the United States.
-You might know Opuntia plants under the names of prickly pears, paddle cacti and nopali plants.
+You might know Opuntia plants under the names of prickly pears (pictured above), paddle cacti and nopali plants.
 The tender leaves make great food items---as long as the spines are carefully removed---as do the fruits of the cactus.
 Some Opuntia subspecies provide medicinal qualities, such as soothing of gastrointestinal upset.

 Article Written By Sylvia Cochran